NLnetLabs/krill/doc/development/06_ca_manager.md

 ### CA Repository Configuration

 Before a CA can publish anything they need to have a repository configured.
+We need to submit a `RepositoryContact`, which wraps and RFC 8183 Response:

 ```rust
 #[derive(Clone, Debug, Deserialize, Serialize)]